 Number of higher risk client entity

 relationships (total and new) (and as a

 % share of total / new client entity

 relationships)

-December 2019 December 201
+December 2021 December 2020

-Total higher risk client entities (includes any PEPs 7,485 (21.7%) 7,372 (17.9%)
+Total higher risk client entities (includes any PEPs 6,906 (21.1%) 7,317 (21.3%)

 assessed as higher risk)

-New higher risk client entities in the 405 (21.3%) 488 (12.0%)
+New higher risk client entities in the 485 (25.8%) 470 (23.1%)

 reporting period (includes any PEPs assessed as

 higher risk)

-- 3.12 The proportion of total, and new, higher risk client entities as a percentage of all client entities increased in 2019 compared to 2018 (and 2017).
-This was however partly due to the overall client entity numbers decreasing in 2019 as explained in paragraphs 3.2 and 3.5. - 3.13 Overall, compared to other sectors, PEPs and other higher risk customers represent a relatively high proportion of the total customer base of TCSPs (more than 20%). - 3.14 The majority of TCSPs also reported that they review the customer risk assessment and CDD information for all higher risk (including higher risk PEPs) relationships at least annually.
+- 3.12 The proportion of total, and new, higher risk client entities as a percentage of all client entities remained relatively consistent in 2021 compared to 2020. - 3.13 Overall, compared to other sectors, PEPs and other higher risk customers continue to represent a relatively high proportion of the total customer base of TCSPs (more than 20%). - 3.14 The majority of TCSPs also reported that they review the customer risk assessment and CDD information for all higher risk (including higher risk PEPs) relationships at least annually.